lake-wg/authz/draft-ietf-lake-authz.md

 * SS - the selected cipher suite.
 * EK_CT - either an ephemeral public key or a KEM ciphertext.
-* H_handshake - the hash of message_2 and message_1.
+* H_21 - the hash of message_2 and message_1.
 * ID_CRED_I - the identifier of U.
 * Fetch_CRED_U - flag indicating whether V requests W to return CRED_U.

 W verifies that it supports the cipher suite and parses the key or ciphertext in EK_CT.

-W uses H_handshake as a session identifier, and associates it to the device identifier ID_CRED_I.
+W uses H_21 as a session identifier, and associates it to the device identifier ID_CRED_I.
-Note that EK_CT is unique, as the ephemeral key or the ciphertext MUST not be reused, therefore H_handshake is expected to be unique.
+Note that EK_CT is unique, as the ephemeral key or the ciphertext MUST not be reused, therefore H_21 is expected to be unique.

 If processing fails up until this point, the protocol SHALL be aborted with an error code signaling a generic issue with the request, see {{rest-voucher-request}}.